 The Milpitas Unified School District will again present "Moving Up: Raising a Kindergarten Ready Child” parent workshop on April 28, 2014 from 6:30 – 8:30 pm in the Milpitas Library Auditorium.
 This workshop consists of a panel presentation followed by a question and answer session.
-The panel will be moderated by Kathy Lincoln, Program Director of the Milpitas Unified School District Child Development Program and featured guest presenters: Dr. Harpreet Hansra, Pediatrician with Kaiser Permanente, Ms. Erika Hernandez, Literacy Specialist from Randall Elementary, Ms. Susan Von Tersch, Kindergarten Teacher at Weller, with Ms. Liz Medina, Elementary School Parent in at Weller, and Ms. Anne Ehresman, Executive Director of Project Cornerstone.
-The conversation will address many facets of kindergarten readiness throughout the evening, including:
+The panel was moderated by Kathy Lincoln, Program Director of the Milpitas Unified School District Child Development Program and featured guest presenters: Dr. Harpreet Hansra, Pediatrician with Kaiser Permanente, Ms. Erika Hernandez, Literacy Specialist from Randall Elementary, Ms. Susan Von Tersch, Kindergarten Teacher at Weller, Ms. Liz Medina, Elementary School Parent at Weller, and Ms. Anne Ehresman, Executive Director of Project Cornerstone.
+The conversation addressed many facets of kindergarten readiness throughout the evening, including:

 - preparing your child to say, “I can do it”, “I can make it better” and “My family needs me”

 - health and wellness, immunizations, nutrition and sleep patterns

 - how, when and why to read with your child